Dileep2409/SecureVault/README.md

 ### Important Security Notes

-⚠️ **Master Password Recovery**: If you forget your master password, your vault data **cannot be recovered**.
+ Master Password Recovery: If you forget your master password, your vault data cannot be recovered**.
 This is by design - true zero-knowledge encryption means even we cannot access your data.

-⚠️ **Session Storage**: The app temporarily stores your password in session storage to derive the encryption key.
+ Session Storage: The app temporarily stores your password in session storage to derive the encryption key.
 This is cleared on logout and when the browser is closed.

-## 📱 Usage Guide
+##  Usage Guide

 ### First Time Setup

-1. **Sign Up**: Create an account with your email and a strong master password
+1. Sign Up: Create an account with your email and a strong master password
-2. **Remember Your Password**: Write down your master password - it cannot be recovered!
+2. Remember Your Password: Write down your master password - it cannot be recovered!
-3. **Sign In**: Log in with your credentials
+3. Sign In: Log in with your credentials

 ### Generating Passwords